SalvatoreRa/artificial-intelligence-articles/articles/tabular_deep_learning.md

 In general, there is a threshold between accuracy and explainability.
 We need both, especially when it comes to sensitive applications:

 _This resulted in emergence of many government and regulatory initiatives to ensure that high risk and impact AI applications become trustworthy and ethical by providing the following common components: accuracy and robustness, transparency and explainability, human control and oversight, fairness and elimination of bias, and mitigation of risk and safety. ([source](https://arxiv.org/abs/2212.11136))_

+## Why categorical data are problematic for ML and DL algorithms

 ## Suggested lectures